 Jesus' miracle of walking on the water contravenes everything we know about natural law, showing that God is sovereign and more powerful than the laws He made to govern His creation.
-Martin Collins examines Peter's test of faith as well as the other disciples' reactions to this astounding demonstration of Christ's divinity.
+Martin Collins examines Peter's test of faith as well as the other discip. . .

-Conversion, our walk with God, is a lifelong process in which we endeavor to see things as God does.
-John Ritenbaugh admonishes Christians to understand and act on the fact that God is deeply involved in our lives.
+Conversion is a lifelong process in which we endeavor to see things as God does.
+We must understand and act on the fact that God is deeply involved with us.

 Ryan McClure, drawing parallels between the Exodus of Israel and our spiritual conversion, points out that God shows transparency of His intentions to test us in order to see what is in our hearts (Deuteronomy 8:1-5).
 The Lord revealed to Moses His intenti. . .

 Martin Collins, focusing on the resurrection of Lazarus, examines its impact on Martha, Lazarus, Mary, the Disciples, and on us as well.
 Christ gently reprimanded Martha for focusing on her own goals, feeling unappreciated and neglected when others did not. . .